szaumoor/ZSTweaks/README.md

 This allows this sword to be usable in more cases.
 Since it's extremely powerful, no other changes are added.

-**Component 1127:** Make Peridan more powerful against dragons and less misleading in the description
+**Component 1127:** Make Peridan more powerful against dragons and wyverns and less misleading in the description

 The description of Peridan is slightly misleading because it states that it does "double damage to dragons".
 You may think that every time you do damage to a dragon with it, you deal the same damage again, or perhaps you think the damage value of every attack is always double of what it would be against other enemies (like a critical hit).
 Uhh, not quite.